Overview of Child Neglect and Abuse

 In emotional neglect, parents or caregivers may fail to provide affection or love or other kinds of emotional support.
 Children may be ignored or rejected or prevented from interacting with other children or adults.

-In educational neglect, parents or caregivers may not enroll the child in school or may not make sure the child attends school in a conventional setting, such as a public school, or in their home.
+In educational neglect, parents or caregivers may not enroll the child in school or may not make sure the child attends school in a conventional setting, such as a public or private school, or in their home.

 Neglect differs from abuse in that usually parents and caregivers do not intentionally mean to harm children in their care.

 Neglect usually results from a combination of factors such as poor parenting, poor stress-coping skills, unsupportive family systems, and stressful life circumstances.
-Neglect often occurs in poor families experiencing financial and environmental stresses, particularly those in which parents also have mental disorders (typically depression, bipolar disorder, or schizophrenia), abuse drugs or alcohol, or have limited intellectual capacity.
+Neglect often occurs in poor families experiencing financial and environmental stresses, particularly those in which parents also have mental health disorders (typically depression, bipolar disorder, or schizophrenia), abuse drugs or alcohol, or have limited intellectual capacity.
 Children in single-parent families may be at risk of neglect due to a lower income and fewer available resources.

 Children who are born in poverty to a young, single parent are at highest risk of physical abuse.
 Family stress contributes to physical abuse.
 Stress may result from unemployment, frequent moves, social isolation from friends or family members, or ongoing family violence.
 Children who are difficult (irritable, demanding, or hyperactive) or who have special needs (developmental or physical disabilities) are more likely to be physically abused.